divs1210/PredScript/README.md

     .await(this)
     .get(this, "body")
     .parseJSON(this)
-    .as(isUser, this) // validate and cast at runtime }
+    // validate and cast at runtime

-// no validation library required! fetchUserById(5).await(this);
+    .as(isUser, this)
+}

+fetchUserById(5).await(this);
 // => {
 //  id: 5,